Nonmyopic Multiclass Active Search with Diminishing Returns for Diverse Discovery

 \textbf{Drug discovery.} We experiment with a drug discovery task using a massive chemoinformatic data set.
 The goal is to identify chemical compounds that exhibit selective binding activity given a protein.
 The data set consists of 120 such activity classes from BindingDB \citep{liu2007bindingdb}.
 For each class, there are a small number of compounds with significant binding activity -- these are our search targets.
+We use the Morgan fingerprints \citep{rogers2010extended} as the feature vectors and the Tanimoto coefficient \citep{willett1998chemical} as the measure of similarity.
 In each experiment for a given value $C \in \{ 5, 10, 15 \}$, we select $(C - 1)$ out of the 120 classes uniformly at random without replacement to form the target classes.
 They are then combined with 100\,000 points sampled from the ``drug-like'' entries in the \acro{ZINC} database \citep{sterling2015zinc}, which serve as the negative set, to make up our search space.
 Features for these points are binary vectors encoding chemical properties, typically referred to as fingerprints.
 We use the Morgan fingerprint \citep{rogers2010extended}, which has shown good performance in past studies.
 The average prevalence of a target is 0.2\%; the total hit rates are thus 1\%, 2\%, and 3\% for $C = 5$, $10$, and $15$, respectively.

 We finally report the values for the pseudocount $\gamma_c$ of the $k$-\acro{NN}, as described in \cref{subsec:model}, in \cref{tab:gamma}, which roughly estimate the prevalence of each target class in each data set.